Billions Lost Per Year Due toSlow Construction Payments

 Taking advantage of invoice terms can drastically improve your cash flow.
 Additionally you save money, and improve relationships with clients and subcontractors.

 With the increased cash flow and savings from discounts, you can give lower bid prices and secure more work.
 Additionally, over 70% of subcontractors submit bids 1% to 5% lower to contractors that are easy to work with and pay on time.

 Now that you see improving your payment processes can drastically improve your overall business, let's ask the important question...

-HOW do you improve my construction billing processes?
+HOW do you improve your construction billing processes?

 Spending countless hours each billing period fixing mistakes and doing hard paperwork does NOT have to be a norm for your business.
 In fact, fixing these issues is much easier than you may think...